 Let’s take a look at how to make your place safer from the outside in:

 Illuminated and flat walkways will provide safety for an older relative who may use a walker or wheelchair.
-Take a look at yours, and repair cracked or uneven sidewalks, add anti-skid strips and consider motion-sensor lights for extra protection.
+Take a look at yours, repair cracked or uneven sidewalks, add anti-skid strips, and consider motion-sensor lights for extra protection.

 Install rails on both sides of stairways and use color-contrasting treads for added visibility.
 Create a no-rise entryway with a ramp.
 Eliminate thresholds in the entryway into the home, as well as throughout the home, since they are known to be trip-and-fall hazards.

 Do not skimp when it comes to creating a safe bathroom.
 Make sure bathmats are non-slip, and install non-slip strips in the bath and shower.
 Get some extra protection with non-slip rug tape.